kaleissin/django-mailrobot/docs/usage.rst

 The clone will share everything with its original except the name, which will be suffixed with a timestamp.

 Edit the name of the clone to what you need, change recipients, CCs, BCCs.
-Then, where you send the mail from, choose the clone if
+Then, where you send the mail from, choose the clone if ``DEBUG`` is ``True``.